dmbutalsodm/HartOptimization/README.md

 Gets a specific machines, found by its id

 POST /api/machines
-Creates a new machines.
-ID field required, any additional fields are optional.
+Creates a new machines. 'name' field required, any additional fields are optional.

 ## Machine Manager
 Machine Manager is a singleton that holds all the machines, and takes care of various tasks involving the collection.